 - 9-20 lbs

-The Cheagle is a feisty, charismatic little dog that mixes together many characteristics between a Chihuahua and a Beagle.
+The Cheagle is a feisty, charismatic little dog that mixes together many characteristics of a Chihuahua and a Beagle.
 At first glance, this might seem like a strange cross.
-The Chihuahua is a small toy dog with a big and charming personality.
+The Chihuahua is a toy dog with a big and charming personality.
 Its lineage dates back to pre-Columbian Mexico.
 The Beagle, by contrast, is an energetic and happy-go-lucky pack hound.
-It was originally bred to track down deer and hare.
+With a history that goes back to at least the 11th century, it was originally bred to track down deer and hare.

 The Cheagle forms a deep bond with its owners.